-1) SUPPLIER GENERAL SPC (MANAGEMENT) PLAN: A Supplier General SPC Plan must be submitted prior to scheduling of First Article Acceptance Testing, and must be approved by the Buyer prior to start of any production.
-The submission shall be in accordance with DID MI-MGMT-80004 unless directed otherwise by Buyer.
-Once approved by the Buyer changes to the plan require approval by the Buyer, prior to implementation into your Quality Management System.
+1) SUPPLIER GENERAL SPC (MANAGEMENT) PLAN: A Supplier General SPC Plan must be submitted prior to scheduling of First Article Acceptance Testing, and must be approved by the Buyer prior to start of any production; the General SPC Plan may also require U.S. Government (USG) approval.
+Once approved by the Buyer and/or the USG, any changes to the plan require approval by the Buyer, prior to implementation into your Quality Management System.
 A template will be provided for your use in developing the plan, if requested.